 The Genes in Space student research competition, founded by Boeing and miniPCR and supported by the ISS National Lab, invites students to propose pioneering DNA amplification experiments that utilize the unique environment of the ISS.
 Student researchers Finsam Samson and Yujie Wang were the winners of the 2019 Genes in Space competition, in which more than 750 proposals were submitted by young researchers looking to conduct genetics experiments on the space station.
 Samson and Wang’s experiment seeks to evaluate the cognitive changes reported by some astronauts during spaceflight by examining the expression of circadian genes, which regulate sleep and wakefulness, in space.

-While many of the present research investigations sponsored by the ISS National Lab represent life sciences, NASA Astronaut Shannon Walker has been supporting the validation of a vest that may prove instrumental as NASA’s Artemis Program continues in its efforts to launch the first woman and next man to the moon.
+In addition to the many ISS National Lab investigations in the life sciences, NASA astronaut Shannon Walker has also been supporting the validation of a vest that may prove instrumental as NASA’s Artemis Program continues in its efforts to launch the first woman and next man to the Moon.
 The AstroRad vest uses a selective shielding technology to protect organs that are most sensitive to radiation exposure, focusing on stem cell concentrations within the organs.
 By selectively shielding stem cells, the vest reduces stem cell mutation from radiation exposure and enables regeneration of damaged tissues.
-Knowledge gained from this project could not only further safety of astronauts in space, but also aid in the development of shielding technologies for use on Earth in patients receiving radiation treatments and workers in areas where there is a risk of radiation exposure.
+Knowledge gained from this project could not only further enhance the safety of astronauts in space but also aid in the development of shielding technologies for use on Earth in patients receiving radiation treatments and workers in areas where there is a risk of radiation exposure.

 # # #